stealth-studios/sdk-docs/docs/clients/roblox.md

 ```

 Sends feedback about an action to all participants in a chat.
 This can be used to inform players about the outcome of a function call.
+It will set the chat bubble connected to the chat to green or red, depending on the status, and display the message in the chat bubble.

 ---